Apollo Award nominees: Leisure Living, Salt Lake City

 Having a wholesale business has been a long-time dream for McDonald.
 As his customers became more value-conscious in recent years, he decided it was time to turn his dream into a reality.

 Meanwhile, Leisure Living's overall sales this season kept on pace with last season's.
-While traffic was down, those who shopped were looking for specific items and were serious about making a purchase.
+While traffic was down,

 McDonald will be looking for value at the Casual Market in September.
 He's hoping that more manufactures will expand their mid-priced offerings in light of growing inflation.